Margaret Traxler: Women's rights

 Traxler was a prominent supporter of the Equal Rights Amendment with her lobbying group, National Coalition of American Nuns.
+She testified in front of a Senate Judiciary Committee in favor of the ERA (1970) and in front of 23 state legislatures.
 In 1984 Traxler was one of 26 Religious Sisters who signed their names to an advertisement in The New York Times entitled "A Catholic Statement on Pluralism and Abortion".
 The ad stated that there was more than one Catholic position on abortion, and called for religious pluralism and discussion within the Church.
 The ad showed the results of a poll of American Catholics: 11% were against abortion in any form.
-The ad said that this demonstrated a great majority of Catholics were sympathetic to at least some instances of abortion.
+The ad said that this demonstrated that a great majority of Catholics were sympathetic to at least some instances of abortion.
 Traxler upheld the church's teaching opposing abortion, but believed each woman had a right to make the choice for herself.
 Although 96 other religious leaders, both priests and laymen, also signed the ad, it was the members of religious congregations who drew the Vatican's wrath and who had to retract their statement or risk expulsion from their congregations.

 The four-year ordeal that ensued saw two Sisters leave religious life, and heralded the start of Traxler's heart troubles.
 Traxler defended the poll findings by appearing on television with a tube of toothpaste, saying that the toothpaste cannot be put back in the tube; an analogy to the Church's inability to hide the fact that the majority of American Catholics disagreed with its doctrinal position.
 "The tension that comes with Rome on your back is enormous," said Sister Betty Barrett, who added that Traxler suffered greatly when Rome forbade her friend of 30 years, Sister Jeannine Gramick (also a School Sister of Notre Dame at the time), to continue her pastoral ministry with gays and lesbians.
 Gramick called Traxler "a giant of a woman, a prophetess to us all, unafraid to speak truth to power."